rpiszczatowski/redstone-oracles-monorepo/packages/fuel-connector/sway/README.md

 the `data` field are the
 aggregated price values of these feeds.
-For example, `00000000000000000000000000000000000000000000000000000275d9ec9918`(hex) - as the second log's value - means `2705190590744` in decimal, which is the BTC aggregated price value in USD with 8 decimal digit precision ( multiplied by 10 ** 8).
+For example, `00000000000000000000000000000000000000000000000000000275d9ec9918`(hex) - as the second log's value - means `2705190590744` in decimal, which is the BTC's aggregated price value in USD with 8 decimal digit precision (multiplied by `10 ** 8`).
 The output values depend on the input data.

 ### Running tests